Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control: Introduction

 \section{Introduction}

 People interpret sounds they hear and interact with the world according to their interpretations.
-Every speech sound signal contains more than just the associated word---there is intent and sentiment that we learn to intuit.
-When a human maps sound to meaning, the brain forms conceptual representations of words~\cite{kocagoncu2017decoding}.
-Inspired by humans' natural speech comprehension, we explore whether the sound command can be directly interpreted by the robots for visual-based decision making rather than being transcribed into text and symbols.
-By integrating sound and sight with decision-making and control, we begin to enable collaborative robots that seamlessly integrate with people in everyday life.
+When a human maps a sound to meaning, the brain forms conceptual representations of the sound~\cite{kocagoncu2017decoding,hickok2000towards,zhuang2014optimally}.
+For example, when a person hears the command ``pick up the cellphone,'' her brain associates the sound to the concept of a cellphone so that she can act accordingly.
+Inspired by human speech comprehension, we explore whether sound commands can be directly interpreted by the robots for visual-based decision making rather than being first transcribed into text.

-Consider the scenarios in Figure~\ref{fig:opening}.
-Given a sound command, the robot must identify the corresponding target from the set of objects.
-To achieve this goal, the robots have to draw the correspondence between the visual and audio inputs, and learn a policy to reach the target.
-The temporally related sound data and the vast diversity of word utterances poses challenges for recognition and in turn decision-making based on the sound inputs.
-We propose an end-to-end framework which uses model-free deep Reinforcement Learning (RL) for decision-making and Recurrent Neural Networks (RNNs) with attention mechanisms for sound signal processing.
-Our network combines representations from the physical state, vision, and sound, thus enabling robots to relate information from multiple modalities.
+Traditional voice-controlled robots designs take a different approach.
+The pipeline first transcribes sound to text with a general-purpose automatic speech recognition (ASR) system.
+Then, the text is grounded or linked to the physical objects or logic by laborious hard-coding of linguistic and physical rules.
+The separation of sound interpretation from robotic environments may cause problems when the sound is transcribed without context.
+For example, a house service robot may mistakenly transcribe the command ``move to the fridge'' as ``move to the feet,'' although the latter is clearly out of context~\cite{vanzo2016robust}.
+Moreover, the language understanding components of the pipeline are mostly rule-based and therefore do not generalize or scale beyond their programmed domains \cite{hermann2017grounded}.

+In addition, traditional voice-controlled robots do not fully utilize the information of the sound signals which can reveal tones or even emotions of speakers.
+This subtle information is lost when a speech is transcribed to text, which may affect the robot's future decision making.
+Furthermore, some special sounds are ignored by general-purpose ASR systems.
+Examples include environmental sounds such as doorbells and dog barking.
+If we want a house service robot to open the door when it hears a doorbell or someone saying ``open the door,'' the traditional ASR powered robots would likely to fail because it cannot transcribe the sounds of doorbells without explicitly training on this data.